Jesse B. Walters Personal Information: School of Earth and Climate Sciences 5790 Bryand Global Sciences Center Orono, ME 04469-5790 email@example.com

 3.65 GPA, President's List, Phi Theta Kappa Honors Society

-Skills: Analytical: LA-ICP-MS, EPMA, FE-SEM, Raman Microprobe, ID-TIMS, SIMS, TC/EA isotope ratio mass spectrometry Programming/Software: Perple_X, Thermocalc, Iolite, Matlab, Unix/Linux, Isoplot, Adobe Illustrator Field Experience: Nepal, Oregon, Washington, Idaho
+Skills: Analytical: LA-ICP-MS, EPMA, SEM, Raman Microprobe, ID-TIMS, SIMS, TC/EA isotope ratio mass spectrometry Programming/Software: Perple_X, Thermocalc, Iolite, Matlab, Unix/Linux, Isoplot, Peakfit, COMSOL Multiphysics, Adobe Illustrator Field Experience: Nepal, Norway, Sweden, Oregon, Washington, Idaho

-Research and Teaching Positions: 2016 TA, Metamorphic Petrology, University of Maine 2013-2016 RA/TA, Metamorphic Petrology, Boise State University 2014 Research Internship, Rb-Sr and Sm-Nd dating of LL Chondrites, Pheasant Memorial Laboratory, Institute for the Study of the Earth's Interior, University of Okayama, Japan 2012-2013 Honors Research and TA, Central Washington University
+Research and Teaching Positions: 2016-present RA/TA, Metamorphic Petrology, University of Maine 2013-2016 RA/TA, Metamorphic Petrology, Boise State University 2014 Research Internship, Rb-Sr and Sm-Nd dating of LL Chondrites, Pheasant Memorial Laboratory, Institute for the Study of the Earth's Interior, University of Okayama, Japan 2012-2013 Honors Research and TA, Central Washington University

-Awards and Grants: 2017: Graduate Student Government Travel Grant 2014: GSA Graduate Research Grant for studying Raman Thermobarometry 2013: GSA Travel Grant 2013: Don Ringe Award for best undergraduate research, Central Washington University 2012: Bentley Scholarship Winner (full year tuition), Central Washington University 2008: Scholarship (50 % tuition), Columbia Gorge Community College
+Awards and Grants: 2017: Geological Society of America Travel Grant 2017: Graduate Student Government Travel Grant 2016: Graduate Presentation Award, Boise Society for Mining, Metallurgy, and Exploration 2014: Geological Society of America Graduate Research Grant for studying Raman Thermobarometry 2013: Geological Society of America Travel Grant 2013: Don Ringe Award for best undergraduate research, Central Washington University 2012: Bentley Scholarship Winner (full year tuition), Central Washington University 2008: Scholarship (50 % tuition), Columbia Gorge Community College

 Walters, JB, and Kohn, MJ (2014) Examining the temperature range suitable for Quartz-in-Garnet Geoba-Raman-try.
 11th International Geo-Raman conference, St. Louis, USA.